jezzsantos/saastack/docs/design-principles/0170-eventing.md

 # Eventing

-Eventing is the gateway to Event Driven Architecture (EDA), but it starts in the Domain Layer of the software.
+Eventing is the gateway to Event Driven Architecture (EDA), but it starts in the Domain Layer of the software, with domain events.

 ## Design Principles

-1. We want all DDD aggregates to utilize domain events to drive use cases, irrespective of whether we are sourcing/capturing their current state from events (a.k.a Event Sourcing) or sourcing/capturing their current state from data snapshots.
+1. We want all DDD aggregates to utilize "domain events" to drive use cases, irrespective of whether we are sourcing/capturing their current state from events (a.k.a Event Sourcing) or sourcing/capturing their current state from data snapshots (i.e. traditional record persistence).
 2. For [event-sourcing persistence schemes](0070-persistence.md) (that are by definition "write models" only), we need to build associated "read models" so that we can query domain aggregates.
 3. We want the flexibility to change our "read models" at any time, as the software changes, and ideally not have lost any data.
 4. We may want denormalized data models to query for maximum efficiency.